hoank101/hoank101/README.md

 - 🌱 I’m currently working in Notional
 ### My experience

-- 8+ years of experience as a Software Engineer
-- 4+ years as a Blockchain Engineer
+- Experience as a Software Engineer, Blockchain Engineer
 - Experience with large-scale, highly available distributed system
 - Experience in technical lead, growth team
 - I was contributing to Evmos, AstraProtocol,...